solairedelamer/FLEX/README.md

 ## FLEX

 This is the first draft of the LIDAR visualizer tool based on CesiumJS and Potree with many different data sources.
-It is not very polihed, has many bugs and lacks many features.
+It is not very polished, has many bugs and lacks many features.

 This whole repository needs to be organized and credits and licenses need to be updated.